 Why Health = Energy

-Your metabolism is the process in which your body converts food into energy.
+Your metabolism is the process by which your body converts food into energy.
 People who have a faster metabolism are less likely to accumulate fat and have more lean muscle mass.
 They require more energy for their body to perform basic functions and also have more energy to spend.
 Those with higher metabolisms need to eat more food and give their bodies more fuel, just to stay functional.
 Even if they don’t exercise throughout the day, a person with a faster metabolism needs more fuel than someone with a slower metabolism.
 People who have high energy are therefore able to use their metabolism to their advantage.

 Inversely, a person with a slower metabolism uses less energy.
-They have less energy to expend, and therefore need less fuel to function.
+They have less energy to expend and therefore need less fuel to function.
 They also tend to accumulate fat more easily than those with high metabolisms.

 While metabolism is only one aspect of your overall health, remember that better health equals more energy.

 Why Optimized Health = Optimized Energy